 Automation helps address these challenges by improving the accuracy and efficiency of compensation administration.
 (Here are some additional benefits of automation for organizations.)

-Luckily, sales performance management (SPM) platforms offer a remedy to this big problem by centralizing data, helping align leadership, and providing the opportunity for strategic planning with artificial intelligence.
+Luckily, sales performance management (SPM) platforms offer a remedy to this big problem by centralizing data, aligning leadership, and providing the opportunity for strategic planning with artificial intelligence.

 9. Organizations that use automated territory planning technology have up to 20% higher sales achievement than the average (Sales Management Association)

-Digital territory planning provides a huge opportunity for businesses to design fair, balanced territories.
+Digital territory planning provides a massive opportunity for businesses to design fair, balanced territories.
 Using technology, you can add third-party data into the mix, draw out maps, and ensure that each territory provides the maximum revenue potential and that reps have equal opportunities to hit quota.
 (Discover everything you need to know about sales territory mapping here).

 10. An integrated SPM platform increases sales productivity by 12.5% and accelerates financial close times up to 50% (Simon & Kucher)

-Using a sales performance management (SPM) platform, organizations are able to create a single source of truth for their data.
-With centralized insights, leadership can eliminate internal silos more easily and better align priorities to optimize their planning and performance.
+Using a sales performance management (SPM) platform, organizations can create a single source of truth for their data.
+With centralized insights, leadership can eliminate internal silos more efficiently and better align priorities to optimize their planning and performance.

 Putting Sales Statistics to Work

-These sales statistics tell a story about the sales industry: sales organizations are struggling with performance across the board, attrition is increasing, and data gaps are a challenge we’re all facing.
-It’s important that leaders take a close look at their company’s data and invest in the technology needed to become data-driven—so that they can compete in today’s competitive business landscape.
+These statistics tell a story about the sales industry: organizations starting to implement strategic technology and solutions are now beginning to see higher levels of success versus those that are clinging on to out-dated and manual processes.
+It’s vital that leaders take a close look at their company’s data and invest in the technology needed to become data-driven—so that they can compete in today’s competitive business landscape.

-As the driver of your sales organization, your sales plan must be accurate.
+While the market is more challenging than in previous years, sales goals can still be met.
+As the driver of your sales organization, your sales plans must be accurate.
 The best way to do this?
 Use your sales performance data to gain actionable insights.
 That crucial information holds the key to sales success.
-Discover more about why data-driven leadership is important in this Q&A guide from Ventana Research, “Why Data-driven Sales Leadership is Important.”

 And for your reference, here’s a list of all of the resources we gathered these sales stats from, so you can dive deeper into the best practices: